nsbelfast/rac-it-up/Slides.md

 ***

-# Target:selector pattern is for the bin too :thumbsdown:
+# Target:selector pattern is for the bin :thumbsdown:

 - UIControlEventTouchUpInside